HarmonyHome/HarmonyHome.github.io/_posts/workshops/2013-07-04-get-to-know-your-child.md

 "target-audience": Parents or caretakers of preschoolers aged 30 months to 5 years old.

-objectives:
-  - To help you gain a better understanding of your child’s temperament
-  - To improve your ability to attune to your child’s needs
-  - To enhance the quality of your relationship with your child
-  - To enhance the quality of your relationship with your child
 sessions: "2-4 sessions, 75 minutes each."

 published: true
 ---

+### Objectives
+* To help you gain a better understanding of your child’s temperament
+* To improve your ability to attune to your child’s needs
+* To enhance the quality of your relationship with your child
+* To enhance the quality of your relationship with your child

 ### About